semuconsulting/PyGPSClient/README.md

 ### <a name="userdefined">User Defined Presets</a>

-The UBX Configuration Dialog includes the facility to add user-defined preset UBX configuration messages.
+The UBX Configuration Dialog includes the facility to send user-defined preset UBX configuration messages.
 These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to a file named `ubxpresets` (lower case, no extension), and then placing this file in the user's home directory.
 The message definition comprises a free-format text description (*avoid embedded commas*) followed by one or more [pyubx2 UBXMessage constructors](https://pypi.org/project/pyubx2/), i.e.
 1. ubx_class as a string e.g. `CFG` (must be a valid class from pyubx2.UBX_CONFIG_CATEGORIES)